dangarciacarrillo/i-d-eap-edhoc/draft-ingles-eap-edhoc.md

 For duplication and message correlation, EAP has the Identifier field, which provides both the peer and authenticator with the ability to detect duplicates and match a request with a response.

-The fragmentation is supported in this case by the EAP method itself, since EAP specifies that EAP methods should support fragmentation and reassembly if EAP packets can exceed the minimum MTU of 1020 octets.
-Hence, this is specified in this document in Section {{fragmentation}}
+Fragmentation is defined by this EAP method, see {{fragmentation}}.
+The EAP framework {{RFC3748}} specifies that EAP methods need to provide fragmentation and reassembly if EAP packets can exceed the minimum MTU of 1020 octets.

 To demultiplex EDHOC messages from other types of messages, EAP provides the Code field.

-This method does not provide more protection to Denial-of-service than EAP [RFC3748].
+This method does not provide other mitigation against denial-of-service than the EAP framework {{RFC3748}}.